stfedosov/KNN/README.md

 K-nearest neighbors feature evaluation for Solr &amp; Elastic search engines

 KNN classificators based on Solr & Elastic built-in features.
-The goal is to extract top K nearest neighbours documents from index.
+The goal is to extract top "K nearest neighbour" documents from index.

 Here is the structure of this project: